 Having a healthy gut and healthy gut bacteria is crucial for having healthy hormonal levels and various other aspects of health.
 Unfortunately, most people do not have a healthy gut due to toxins in our environment and poor food and diet quality.

 According to the International Society of Sports Nutrition, preclinical and early human research has shown potential probiotic benefits for normalizing age-related declines in testosterone levels.

 Most fermented foods are rich in probiotics, including:

-If you do not enjoy consuming these foods, there are also benefits of consuming probiotic supplements as well.
-Personally, I suggest you choose a vegan probiotic supplement.
+If you do not enjoy consuming these foods, there are also benefits to consuming probiotic supplements.
+I suggest you choose a vegan probiotic supplement.